 - At a very minimum, you’re distracted for five seconds from the road while texting.
 At 55 mph, that equals driving the entire length of a football field while your attention is distracted from the road.

 - Traffic accidents are 23 times more likely to happen while texting.

 - It only takes 2-3 seconds to cause an accident while texting.

 - Car and Driver Magazine conducted a study that revealed a driver not distracted can respond and start braking within 1/2 second.
 A drunk driver needs 4 more feet to start braking.
 A person reading an email or text needs 36 more feet and a person texting needs 70 more feet.

 Texting and driving is dangerous, folks.
 Not only is it irresponsible behavior, it’s a serious offense that can cause everything from minor accidents to the loss of life.
 You already know the risks.
 Now avoid them at all costs.

-If you or someone you care about has sustained injuries from a distracted-driver car or truck wreck in Dallas, the experienced lawyers of Reyes Brown Reilley can help.
+If you or someone you care about has sustained injuries from a distracted-driver car or truck wreck, the experienced Dallas car accident lawyers of Reyes Brown Reilley can help.
 Call or text 214-526-7900 now, or submit the short case review form on the right.